DaGrapix/ml4science/README.md

 Two frameworks are proposed:
 - A complete and independent framework developped in `ml4science.ipynb` with a custom training function.
-- An implementation of the Packed-Ensemble model within the LIPS framework.
+- An implementation of the Packed-Ensemble model within the LIPS framework in `packed_lips.ipynb`.

 ## Installation